 25 August 2016

 The Single entry point rollout and roadmap (PDF, 48kB) is now available.
 We are working though timeframes and what can be provided in relation to the Minimum Lovable Product.

 Week 8: 27 June 2016

-We have used the data collected from the workshop held with members from the Software Industry Partnership Office (SIPO) to help further the development of a Single entry point.
+We have used the data collected from the workshop held with members from the Digital Partnership Office (DPO) to help further the development of a Single entry point.
 We have also used this data to inform our validation sessions with software developers.